 John is a Henry Crown Fellow at the Aspen Institute and is author of a book in production titled The Atlas of Art and Capital, a visual exploration of the financial, social and cultural capital models of legendary art enterprises from Burning Man to Andy Warhol’s Factory.

 Ben Smith is BuzzFeed’s Editor-in-Chief.
-Since joining the company in January 2012, Smith has built a newsroom of over 100 reporters and editors, led expansion of twenty content verticals and built teams across the world.
-Under his leadership, BuzzFeed’s coverage has grown to include politics, business, investigative reporting, longform journalism and entertainment while growing the site’s traffic to over 80M monthly unique visitors.
-Smith was called “one of the most talented and admired scoop-mongers in the game” by The New Republic, named one of Fast Company’s “Most Creative People in Business,” and featured as FORTUNE’s “40 Under 40" for his work at BuzzFeed.
+Since joining the company in January 2012, Smith has built a newsroom of over 150 reporters and editors, led expansion of over twenty content verticals and built teams across the world.
+Under his leadership, BuzzFeed’s coverage has grown to include politics, business, investigative reporting, longform journalism and entertainment while growing the site’s traffic to over 130M monthly unique visitors.
+Smith was called "one of the most talented and admired scoop-mongers in the game” by The New Republic, named one of Fast Company’s "Most Creative People in Business", and featured as FORTUNE’s "40 Under 40" for his work at BuzzFeed.

 Prior to BuzzFeed, Smith was senior political writer for POLITICO from 2007 to 2011, where he wrote a daily blog that Time Magazine named as one of the "Five Essential Blogs in 2010."
 Before POLITICO, he wrote a column and a blog for the New York Daily News, started New York’s first political blog, The Politicker, for the New York Observer, as well as the political site, Room Eight, after working as City Hall Bureau Chief for the New York Sun.